menotte/search-script/README.md

-# i added command final wakanim to search all previous username of a minecrafter in wakanim folder !

 # you need ripgrep to use the script

 # search all minecraft username with final command or search one username with search command